prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- So, why do we move sync list `itx`'s to the commit list?

-   - So the thread that writes these `itx`'s out to disk...

-      - can work with a list that won't change due to concurrent activity

-   - If there's concurrent ZPL operations occurring...

-      - those operations may insert new `itx`'s onto the sync list.

 - We create the "commit list" so the list of `itx`s to write out...

    - is isolated from this concurrent ZPL activity

 ---